shaefelinger/codepedia/src/ABOUT/index.md

 This are notes i took for myself from the moment i started learning to code.

-Still a mess and still work in progress... 😉
+It is and will always be work in progress... 😉

 ## This Material comes from: